Storage and Data Guide

 An inode is a metadata record in the filesystem that tracks information about a file or directory (such as what blocks it lives on disk, permissions, ACL, extended attributes, etc.).
 There is an inode record for every file or directory in the filesystem.

-For project directories, there is a 20 million inode per-user policy.
+For project directories, there is a 1.5 million inode per-TB policy on the system (Taiga’s standard).
 Since metadata is stored on NVME for fast access, this quota ensures a tolerable ratio of data to metadata.
 If this quota becomes an issue for your team, please submit a support request to discuss a solution.
 For ways to help decrease inode usage, refer to Data Compression and Consolidation.

 Data Classifications